jim3/Wifi-Analyzer-Kismet/README.md

 ### Wifi Analyzer

-This is just an initialization of the project...as always, this repo is more of a learning exercise than anything else, sort of my "coding diary", for lack of a better term. ut I happen to pick up a lot of "toys" recently and looking to build some cool things with them...
+This is just an initialization of the project...as always, this repo is more of a learning exercise than anything else, sort of my "coding diary", for lack of a better term.
+I happen to pick up a lot of "toys" recently and looking to build some cool things with them...

 ### Project Description